scivision/mumps/Readme_Windows.md

 Windows must use Ninja or Make.
 That is, specify `cmake -G Ninja` or `cmake -G "MinGW Makefiles"`.
 The CMake Windows default generator "Visual Studio 17 2022" does not work, even when using MSVC compiler.

+NOTE: on Windows, Intel oneAPI MKL only supports oneAPI compiler.
+This is distinct from Linux, where oneMKL supports oneAPI and GCC compilers.

 Windows compilers known to work:

 * Intel oneAPI (recommended) -- requires oneAPI Base Toolkit and oneAPI HPC Toolkit for Lapack and Scalapack